jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (5) Nothing in this section limits or affects section 98.

 ### 100 Rules on use of physical restraint at registered schools
-(1) The Secretary must make rules prescribing the practice and procedure to be followed by employers, principals, teachers, and authorised staff members relating to the use of physical restraint at registered schools.
+(1) The Secretary must make rules prescribing the practice and procedure to be followed by employers, principals, persons holding a teaching position, and authorised staff members relating to the use of physical restraint at registered schools.
 (2) The rules must include—
   (a) requirements to keep written records on the use of physical restraint, including requirements to notify, monitor, and report on the use of physical restraint; and
   (b) a procedure for authorising staff members to use physical restraint in accordance with section 99.